ciplogic/CleanupRoses/docs/LiveSteps.md

 9:42 Update the latest clean code of quality updaters so it looks very concise and extensible.

+10:00 Update names and try to make the code to match the specification.
+The code in `ItemQualityUpdaters.BackstagePassesToATafkal80EtcConcert` has a lot of state that is passsed around and instead it should be aligned with spec.
+WIP but committed just so the reviewer can see what is it about

 Few post review notes: